ma-re/ma-re/README.md

 # Hi 👋,

-I'm Mia and I'm working as a Data Engineer and Senior Data Science Coach at neuefische in Hamburg. 🐡
+I'm Mia and I'm working as a ML Specialist at nextevolution in Hamburg. 🐡